adapter-hub/adapters/adapter_docs/training.md

 ### Step B - Switch model class (optional)

-In our example, we replace the built-in `AutoModelForSequenceClassification` class with the `AutoAdapterModel` class introduced by `adapter-transformers`.
+In our example, we replace the built-in `AutoModelForSequenceClassification` class with the `AutoAdapterModel` class introduced by `adapters`.
 Therefore, the model instantiation changed to:

 ```python